wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 building blocks for hardware CC algorithms.
 Then based on these hardware features, we incrementally build an HTM that provides correct transactional semantics, with increased degrees of parallelism.

-To make the discussion more compact and coherent, only 2PL and OCC are covered, as they share some characteristics that can simplify the explanation.
+To make the discussion more compact, only 2PL and OCC are covered, as they share some characteristics that can simplify the explanation.
 MVCC will be discussed in another literature.
-In addition, we assume logical transactions are bound to different processors, and that they can finish within a scheduling quantum.
+In addition, we assume logical transactions are bound to different processors, and that they can finish within an OS scheduling quantum.
 Virtualizing hardware transactions [2] to allow context switch, interruption or migration to happen amid their executions is a relevant topic, but not covered.
 Since this literature is concentrated on the concurrency control aspect of HTM, we assume the transaction's working set fits in processor's L1 cache.
-Although unbounded transactional memory [3] is an interesting topic, and does have an effect on hardware CC algorithms, we postpone this topic to a later discussion.
+Although unbounded transactional memory [3] is an interesting topic, and will affect hardware CC algorithms, we postpone this topic to another literature.

 ### Hardware Locking